-The Local Pension Board consists of three employer and three member representatives and independent chairpersion.
+The Local Pension Board consists of three employer and three member representatives and an independent chairperson.

-Be part of the Avon Pension Fund Board
+Keeping an eye on your pension - be part of the Avon Pension Fund Board!

 We are currently seeking both a member representative and an employer representative for the Avon Pension Fund Board.

 We are asking members of the scheme (whether you’re paying into the scheme, have previously paid in or are receiving a pension) to step forward and nominate themselves for the member representative role on the Board.

 We are also asking for employers of the scheme to step forward and nominate themselves for the employer representative role on the Board.

 The employer representative should be from a Local Government Pension Scheme employer organisation and ideally one from a senior level; CEOs, finance directors/managers, business managers and senior officers.

 What is the role of the Board members?